 Chinook salmon return to

-The spring run of Chinook salmon begins about the first week of May peaking in late May – early June and running through June.
-The catch rate averages 890 fish per year and is comprised of a high percentage of mature 5 year old fish.
+The spring run of Chinook salmon usually begins about the first week of May peaking in late May – early June and running through June.
+The catch is comprised of a high percentage of mature 5 year old fish.
 Some anglers' fish for spring Chinook salmon in the lower bay trolling a plug cut herring, but most fish in the river above the head of tidewater.

 Spring Chinook unlike their fall cousins spend very little time in tidewater.
 Some Chinook may hold briefly at the head of tidewater at Cloverdale, while others continue upriver to the spawning grounds.
-The spring Chinook salmon’s exception to their fall behavioral pattern of tidewater
+The spring Chinook salmon’s exception to their fall behavioral pattern of tidewater.
+Fish for them using the same angling methods used for fall Chinook salmon.

 The summer run fish enter the bay in late July peaking in August.
-The average catch rate is 257 acclamation provides anglers with the opportunity to fish for upriver bright salmon whose flesh is still at its optimum quality.
+The migration of Chinook into the river provides anglers with the opportunity to fish for upriver bright salmon whose flesh is still at its optimum quality.
 Drifting the

 During the peak of the run fish downstream from